- Torn between Ryobi and DeWalt tools?

 DeWalt impact drivers

-DeWalt has a range of impact drivers from cordless brushless 9.6v kits to their famous 20vMAX line.
+DeWalt displays a range of impact drivers from cordless brushless 9.6v kits to their famous 20vMAX line.

-Most of their impact drivers are in the ¼” standard and they do offer several 2-tool combo kits.
+Most of their impact drivers are in the ¼” standard and are displayed in several 2-tool combo kits.

 Ryobi impact drivers

-Ryobi has a more limited stock of impact drivers as opposed to their drills.
+Ryobi bears a more limited stock of impact drivers as opposed to their drills.

-They have a slight edge in terms of compactness and variable speed (4-speed), but they don’t have too many combo kits, limiting the versatility.
+With Ryobi having a slight edge in terms of compactness and variable speed (4-speed), the brand doesn’t have as many combo kits, limiting the options available.

 5. Impact wrenches